What Can You Do with a History Degree?

 When choosing a college major, it is useful to have a general understanding of the career paths that you are interested in for the future.
 By researching the growth outlook, salaries, and job responsibilities of a variety of History careers, you can then make an informed decision on what occupation best suits your long-term goals.

 The United States Bureau of Labor Statistics is an excellent resource for obtaining accurate job information.
-For example, the BLS estimates that careers as a historian will grow 2% between 2014 and 2024, while curators and museum workers will see a 7% increase in new jobs within this timeframe.
+For example, the BLS estimates that careers as a historian will grow 3% between 2019 and 2029, while curators and museum workers will see am 11% increase in new jobs within this timeframe.
 Both of these career paths have annual salaries well above the national average across all occupations – which is excellent news for new History graduates!